VerdigrisTech/green-button-data/README.md

 <abbr title="Simple API for XML">SAX</abbr> parser which parses XML data without
 building an entire <abbr title="Document Object Model">DOM</abbr> in memory.

+On a 2.3 GHz Core i7 processor, this gem is capable of parsing at a rate of ~1.7 MB/s which is fast enough to parse a 1 year 12-hour interval data in just over a second.

+You may run the benchmarks by cloning this project and running `rake benchmark`.

 ## Getting Started

 Add the Green Button Data gem to your Gemfile: